 The pain of a herniated disc can be disruptive to your daily life.
 As the pain worsens, you may find it impossible to go to work or even sit comfortably in a chair.
-At Advanced Spine and Pain, with offices in Fairfax County, VA, Stafford, VA & the Greater Baltimore, MD Area, the experienced medical team offers microdiscectomy, a minimally invasive spinal procedure to restore your quality of life.
+At Advanced Spine and Pain Center, with offices in Fairfax County, VA, Stafford, VA & the Greater Baltimore, MD Area, the experienced medical team offers microdiscectomy, a minimally invasive spinal procedure to restore your quality of life.
 Schedule a consultation online now and learn more about this innovative spinal treatment.

 During a microdiscectomy, your surgeon makes small incisions directly over your herniated discs.
 They use a precision laser and a microscope to remove disc material that is pressing down on your nerves.
 If they discover other potential disc issues during the procedure, they will correct them before closing the incision with sutures and glue to minimize scarring.

 Your doctor may recommend the microdiscectomy procedure if you suffer from pain caused by herniated discs.
 They may use an MRI or CT scan of your back to identify disc damage and establish a comprehensive treatment plan for your condition.

 Microdiscectomy surgery is minimally invasive, and your doctor performs the procedure on an outpatient basis.
 You receive general anesthesia during the operation and won’t feel any pain.

 Following surgery, you should notice an immediate reduction in your pain.
 You can return to your normal activities several weeks after the surgery.
 As you heal, you should see a significant improvement in your spine’s mobility and functionality.

 Microdiscectomy surgery is a safe and effective minimally invasive spinal surgery with rare complications.
 As with any surgery, there are some risks, including: